Co-Founder and Principal: Sophie Fenton

 Sophie is an experienced VCAA Examination Assessor and Reviewer, whilst also serving as a board and committee member in a range of educational organisations.
 As a Co-Founder and now Principal of Sandridge School, Sophie leads our community efforts in creating an educational environment that generates innovative teaching and students who will be the transformational citizens and entrepreneurs of the future.

 PhD and MEM, Uni Melb // BA (Hons) and Dip Education, Monash

 Prior to the completion of her PhD in 2012, Jeanne enjoyed a twenty-five year career as a passionate teacher and school administrator, most recently working as a Deputy Principal and Acting Principal.
 Throughout this career, she worked in government and independent schools, and in both single sex and coeducational schools.

 Drawing on a rich experience as a classroom practitioner, Jeanne has recently worked in consultancy designed around supporting both beginning teachers and their school-based mentors.
 She has been engaged as a researcher and consultant with DET projects and as a presenter for the Victorian Institute of Teaching.

 She is the co-author of the teacher resource book, Teach Positive and conveyor of the International Conference on the Great Teacher.
 Jeanne has presented at various international conferences and is a regular presenter on education matters on ABC Radio.

 She believes that she just old enough to have an astute knowledge of what has happened to the teaching profession in past four decades.
-As the co-founder and Principal of Sandridge School, Jeanne now intends to work within a thriving community to establish an innovative school that champions the essential elements of great contemporary teaching and learning.
+As a Co-Founder and the original founding Principal of Sandridge School, Jeanne played an instrumental role in establishing an innovative school that champions the essential elements of great contemporary teaching and learning.